I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 In 1887, Stephen Peer performed a successful crossing.
 A few days later, he returned with some friends to celebrate his feat by repeating it.
-It was night time and drink may have been involved.
+It was night time and alcohol may have been involved.
 Peer slipped and fell to his death.

 The novelty of crossing the Niagara Gorge on a wire soon wore off and daredevils moved on to other exploits.

 The whirlpool below Niagara Falls is a maelstrom of churning water and there’s a cable car above so that tourists can frighten themselves with a ride.
-Henry’s used the ride’s support cable for his trick without benefit of permission.
+Henry’s used the ride’s support cable for his trick without the benefit of permission.

-His friend Frank Lucas rode a motorcycle along the cable, Janyk Rechatin was on a platform below, dangling from one foot, and Henry’s was on another platform above Lucas balancing to whole apparatus with a pole.
+His friend Frank Lucas rode a motorcycle along the cable, Janyk Rechatin was on a platform below, dangling from one foot, and Henry’s was on another platform above Lucas balancing the whole apparatus with a pole.

 At one point, Lucas, who was not a professional daredevil, started to lose his nerve.
 Henry’s stopped the crossing until Lucas could gather himself together to complete the trip.

-It wasn’t until June 2012 that someone actually crossed the Niagara Falls themselves; all previous high wire acts had been performed over the gorge, which was dangerous enough.
+It wasn’t until June 2012 that someone actually crossed the Niagara Falls themselves; all previous high-wire acts had been performed over the gorge, which was dangerous enough.

 Nik Wallenda became the first and only person to traverse the Horseshoe Falls from the U.S. side to Canada.
 In our safety-conscious times, authorities insisted he be tethered to the wire.
 When he stepped onto Canadian soil customs agents checked his passport.